ibm-cloud-docs/codeengine/servicebind-config.md

 7. Click **Add** to create the service binding.
 8. Now that your service binding to your application or job is created from the console, you can view a list of all defined service bindings between service instances and {{site.data.keyword.codeengineshort}} applications and jobs from the Service bindings page.

 Alternatively, you can also create and manage service bindings to specific applications and jobs from the specific {{site.data.keyword.codeengineshort}} application or job page in the console.
-To work with service bindings within the context of your aapplicationpp or job, go to the **Service bindings** tab for your specific application or job.
+To work with service bindings within the context of your application or job, go to the **Service bindings** tab for your specific application or job.
 {: important}

 ### Binding a service instance with an existing service access secret